CAP Theorem: Consistency vs Availability Trade-offs

 The system continues to operate despite network partitions between nodes.

-Partitions are inevitable in distributed systems—network failures, latency spikes, or hardware issues can cause nodes to become disconnected.
-A partition-tolerant system continues to function during these failures.
+Partitions happen in distributed systems — network failures, latency spikes, hardware issues can cause nodes to lose contact with each other.
+A partition-tolerant system keeps working while the partition exists.

 A network partition occurs when communication between nodes fails.
 This can happen due to: